Last updated 11/1/2024 by KK

 Perhaps your most burning question is "how do you keep track?"

 How do you currently track exceptions?
-Yes, tokens are another thing to track, but ideally, the more systematic approach of a token policy is easier to manage and less mentally taxing than adjudicating excuses for extensions and make-up work (Nilson, 2016; Talbert, 2021).
+Yes, tokens are another thing to track, but ideally, the more systematic approach of a token economy is easier to manage and less mentally taxing than adjudicating excuses for extensions and make-up work (Nilson, 2016; Talbert, 2021).
 The next section will provide guidance on managing tokens.

 Managing Tokens